ngandrass/moodle-quiz-archive-worker/README.md

 - `QUIZ_ARCHIVER_BACKUP_STATUS_RETRY_SEC`: Number of seconds to wait between backup status queries (default=`30`)
 - `QUIZ_ARCHIVER_BACKUP_DOWNLOAD_MAX_FILESIZE_BYTES`: Maximum number of bytes Moodle backups are allowed to have (default=`(512 * 10e6)`)
 - `QUIZ_ARCHIVER_REPORT_BASE_VIEWPORT_WIDTH`: Width of the viewport on attempt rendering in px (default=`1240`)

+## License

+2023 Niels Gandraß <niels@gandrass.de>

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.